adamklie/CellCommander/README.md

 # CellCommander
 Common single cell analysis tasks made runnable with the command line.
-This tool is still under active development, so the dev branch is the best place to get the latest updates/working code.
+This tool is still under active development, so the `dev` branch is the best place to get the latest updates/working code.

+# Why?
 Single cell analysis is often characterized by “kitchensink” modeling (e.g. throwing everything at your data and seeing what sticks).
 Many of the most popular data analysis steps and methods are captured in these online books:

  - [Single-cell best practices — Single-cell best practices](https://www.sc-best-practices.org/preamble.html)